2010 FIFA World Cup final: Spain

 Spain's round-of-16 game was against Portugal at the Cape Town Stadium, on 29 June.
 Both teams had chances to score in the first half, but it was Spain who took the lead on 63 minutes when Xavi found Villa with a back-heeled pass who scored into the top of the goal after his initial shot was saved by Portuguese goalkeeper Eduardo Carvalho.
 Portugal's Ricardo Costa was sent off with two minutes remaining, for elbowing Joan Capdevila, and Spain went on to complete a 1–0 victory.
 In the quarter-final, Spain faced Paraguay at Ellis Park Stadium on 3 July.
-Paraguay put the ball into the goal shortly half-time but it was disallowed as Óscar Cardozo was ruled offside.
+Paraguay put the ball into the goal shortly before half-time but it was disallowed as Óscar Cardozo was ruled offside.
 Paraguay were awarded a penalty on 57 minutes, taken by Cardozo after Gerard Piqué had fouled him, but it was saved by Casillas.
 Two minutes later, Spain were awarded a penalty of their own when Antolín Alcaraz fouled Villa.
 Xabi Alonso put the ball past the goalkeeper into the net, but the referee ordered it to be retaken due to Spanish players being inside the penalty area when the penalty was taken.
 Alonso's second attempt, the third penalty of the match, was saved by goalkeeper Justo Villar, and the score remained 0–0.
 The deadlock was finally broken by Villa, who scored a goal on 82 minutes, which bounced off both posts before going in, to give Spain a 1–0 win.
 Their semi-final match took place on 7 July against Germany at the Moses Mabhida Stadium.
 For the third successive game, Spain won 1–0, the winner a headed goal by Carles Puyol.
 Kevin McCarra of The Guardian commented afterwards that these results did not imply that Spain were "grinding out" results, however.
 He said that their play was "enjoyable as well as masterful".